lutang123/Flutter-MobileApp-Projects/README.md

 # Flutter-App-Projects (for code, please click on each project link)
 This repository includes all of my sample Flutter App projects as the Step 1 to show my learning jouney.

 All the apps are beautifully made and fully functional.
 Each app is in a separate project(repository), with click to the specific project link.

-The order of the list is based on comlexity level, first one as a starter project and the last one as more complicated one, however each project covers different topic and skills on developing Flutter App.
-The first 11 projects are made through learning from London App Brewery, and other projects are made after learning various other courses.
-(Please note for some apps I removed API keys, you need to add your own key to run the app successfully).
+The order of the list is based on comlexity level, first one as a starter project and the last one as more complicated one; each project covers different topic and skills on developing Flutter App.
+The first 11 projects are made through learning from London App Brewery, those are more basic apps, and then I moved to more advanced level and made more projects after learning various other courses.

+All the code includes my own notes, also for some apps I removed API keys, you need to add your own key to run the app successfully.

 For more unique and more complexed Apps, please see my other repositories.